wendlers/atom-pyocd/README.md

 * Configure pyOCD for your project by opening the pyOCD panel with `shift+alt+p` (or from right click menu and selecting `pyocd: toggle`).
 * In the configuration panel at least specify a `target` and a `file`.
 * Now hit `flash` or press `shift-alt-s` to flash your board.
-* Flashing progress is indicated by the spinning busy indicator in the right buttom corner.
+* Flashing progress is indicated by the spinning busy indicator in the right bottom corner.
 * Depending on your board, you might need to manually reset it after flashing to make your program run.

 ## Configuration Parameters